AdobeDocs/adobeio-runtime/guides/debugging.md

 ```
 Next, go back to your action code and place breakpoints and then launch the debugger.
 Once the debugger was launched (keep an eye on the Debug Console window), you just need to invoke the action.
 Once invoked, the first breakpoint will be hit and you can inspect the variables step over/next.
 You can even change the code and once is saved, it is automatically re-executed.

-For more details about how `wskdebug` works, its limitations and how you can use it to its full potential, please read the (official docs)[https://github.com/adobe/wskdebug].
+For more details about how `wskdebug` works, its limitations and how you can use it to its full potential, please read the [official docs](https://github.com/adobe/wskdebug).